bstopp/puppet-aem/README.md

 #### Define: `aem::license`

 Manages an AEM License file.
-Provides a convenient tool for managing the license file contents without needing ot know the structure.
+Provides a convenient tool for managing the license file contents without needing to know the structure.
 For examples, see the [wiki](docs/AEM-License.md).

 **Parameters within `aem::license`:**